-What do people want from their church leader?
+What leadership essentials do people want from their church leaders?

 Ultimately, people want the same basic things from you as a leader.